 What can we learn from Gainsborough?
 For me it’s the luminosity he achieves with the light on the childrens’ skin.
 He has recognized that a child’s skin is different to that of an adult; being softer, clearer and brighter.
 He’s illuminated it as much as possible in all three paintings mentioned and has shown its luminous quality by contrasting the girls’ pink cheeks with their visible pale blue veins and and applying the shadows on their faces and necks in a similar blue-green paint.
 It’s really worth seeing these paintings in person if you can, to see how he achieves this.

 Off to a bad start

 These early images were not individualized portraits of children but generic images of the Christ Child and at this time there was no concept of childhood as a unique phase of life, so any baby was simply portrayed as a literally miniaturized adults.

 ‘The Cholmondeley Ladies’, British School, 1600–10, Tate Gallery

-Two Women Teaching A Child To Walk, Rembrandt Van Rijn, 1635-37, © Trustees of the British Museum
+Two Women Teaching A Child To Walk, Rembrandt Van Rijn, 1635-37, The British Museum

 There are many more wonderful Rembrandt sketches of children and another of my favourites (and a reminder that there never was a golden era when tiny children behaved themselves perfectly) is a very funny sketch known as Child In A Tantrum.